 The Credit Unions (Special Provisions) Bill

-A decision was taken to revise the regulatory legal framework that governs credit unions by creating a stand-alone principal statute which will replace the subsidiary legislation (as Regulations under the Bank of Jamaica Act).
+A decision was taken to revise the regulatory legal framework that governs credit unions by creating a stand-alone principal statute.
 The requisite Cabinet Submission from the Ministry of Finance & the Public Service (MOFPS) was considered by Cabinet on 01 May 2017 and approved.
-The Bill contains the framework that was initially proposed as Regulations to bring the operations of credit unions fully under Bank of Jamaica’s prudential supervisory regime.
-Accordingly, the Bill will cover, among other things, licensing, capital, reserves, prohibited business, remedial and intervention processes as well as define the role of specially authorised credit unions (see Supervisory Responsibility for Deposit-Taking Institutions).
+The Bill will cover, among other things, licensing, capital, reserves, prohibited business, remedial and intervention processes as well as define the role of specially authorised credit unions (see Supervisory Responsibility for Deposit-Taking Institutions).

 The Financial Institutions Resolution Bill